Skip to content

 Title: The State of Dental Practice Values: 2026 Baseline Report Edition: PPR-BASELINE-2026-V1 Published: April 26, 2026 Status: Archived 2026-05-04.
 URL preserved for citation continuity at /reports/baseline-2026.
 Renamed to State of Private Practice 2026 Q2 Report series.
 Noindex.

 Methodology summary.
-Baseline Report v1 consolidates publicly available evidence on dental practice ownership, valuation, and consolidation in the United States across three input classes: ADA Health Policy Institute Survey of Dental Practice data on workforce, ownership, and operating economics; transaction-multiple aggregates published by FOCUS Investment Banking and TUSK Practice Sales; and ADSO industry data on DSO affiliation.
+The inaugural publication consolidates publicly available evidence on dental practice ownership, valuation, and consolidation in the United States across three input classes: ADA Health Policy Institute Survey of Dental Practice data on workforce, ownership, and operating economics; transaction-multiple aggregates published by FOCUS Investment Banking and TUSK Practice Sales; and ADSO industry data on DSO affiliation.
 Findings are presented across four documented data series: dentist-owner share over time, retirement age and effective career-span shift, EBITDA multiples by practice size, and DSO affiliation rise.
 Every numeric value is footnoted to its primary source.
 Sampling uncertainty is shown on the time-series charts; observed-range bands are shown on the EBITDA multiples chart and labeled honestly as observed range, not statistical confidence intervals.
 Sources, methodology, and limitations are documented in the report.

 Q2 2026: Pillar Publications, Published#